chilops/workbook/Interview & Concepts.md

 1. **kube-proxy:** It is a kubernetes network proxy service that runs on every node, it is used to connect the application to the external world/environment.
 Instead of directly connecting to the pods to interact with the application `Services` are used.

-1. **Container Runtime:** Every container must have a container runtime, it is used to run and maintain containers in a node.
+1. **Container Runtime:** Every container must have a container runtime; it is used to run and maintain containers in a node.
 Container runtime are tools or software that are used to create and run containers.
 Eg: dockers and rkt.

 ![c5aff5bd-4310-4b18-90a6-ab651d685467.jpg|819.9884643554688](https://images.amplenote.com/0729dc16-5479-11ef-a2e2-0663d8339c46/c5aff5bd-4310-4b18-90a6-ab651d685467.jpg) [^4]